-Patients are rheumatoid factor (Rh) negative (hence seronegative).
+Patients are rheumatoid factor (RF) negative (hence seronegative).
 Approximately 90% of Caucasian individuals have the HLA-B27 gene 5.

 - anterior uveitis

-- upper lobe predominant interstitial lung disease with small cystic spaces (occurs in approximately 1% of patients) 4
+- upper lobe predominant interstitial lung disease with small cystic spaces (occurs in ~1% of patients) 4

 - amyloidosis (rare)

-- subchondral erosions, sclerosis and proliferation on the iliac side of SI joints
+- subchondral erosions, sclerosis and proliferation on the iliac side of the SI joints

-- at endstage, the sacroiliac joint may be a thin line or not visible
+- at end-stage, the SI joint may be seen as a thin line or not visible

-- early spondylitis is characterized by small erosions at the corners of vertebral bodies with reactive sclerosis
+- early spondylitis is characterised by small erosions at the corners of vertebral bodies with reactive sclerosis: Romanus lesions of the spine (shiny corner sign)

-- diffuse syndesmophyitic ankylosis can give a "bamboo spine" appearance
+- diffuse syndesmophytic ankylosis can give a "bamboo spine" appearance

-- interspinous ligament calcification can give a "dagger spine" appearance
+- interspinous ligament ossification can give a "dagger spine" appearance on frontal radiographs

-Hip involvement is generally bilateral and symmetric, with uniform joint space narrowing, axial migration of the femoral head, and a collar of osteophytes at the femoral head-neck junction.
+Hip involvement is generally bilateral and symmetric, with uniform joint space narrowing, axial migration of the femoral head sometimes reaching a state of protrusio acetabuli, and a collar of osteophytes at the femoral head-neck junction.

 Hands are generally involved asymmetrically, with smaller, shallower erosions and marginal periostitis.

 Radiographs of the lungs may demonstrate progressive fibrosis and bullous changes at the apices.
-These lesions may resemble TB infection and bullae may become infected.
+These lesions may resemble tuberculosis infection and bullae may become infected.

-- CT may be useful in selected patients with normal or equivocal findings on sacroiliac joint radiographs.
+- may be useful in selected patients with normal or equivocal findings on sacroiliac joint radiographs

-- joint erosions, subchondral sclerosis, and bony ankylosis are better visualized on CT.
+- joint erosions, subchondral sclerosis, and bony ankylosis are better visualised on CT

 - some normal variants of the SI joints may mimic features of sacroiliitis

-- CT supplements scintigraphy in evaluating areas of increased uptake
+- supplements scintigraphy in evaluating areas of increased uptake

-- multi-detector CT (MDCT) is superior to radiographs and MRI in demonstrating injuries
+- superior to radiographs and MRI in demonstrating injuries

-- MDCT is imaging modality of choice in patients with advanced ankylosing spondylitis for whom there is suspicion of cervical spine fracture.
+- imaging modality of choice in patients with advanced ankylosing spondylitis in whom there is suspicion of cervical spine fracture

 - sagittal reformats should be obtained as axial images poorly assess the transverse fracture plane